hmrc/pillar2-external-test-stub/README.md

 ## Overview

 This repository contains a test suite for validating the UK Tax Return (UKTR) submission functionality.
-The test suite uses MongoDB to persist test data and curl commands to execute API calls against the service endpoints.
+The test suite uses MongoDB to persist test data and Bruno API client to execute API calls against the service endpoints.

 The test suite covers various scenarios including:
 - Creating organizations (domestic and non-domestic)